-Children with dyslexia often need support when extracting information from text.
+Pupils with dyslexia often need support when extracting information from a lengthy text passage.
 Most children with dyslexia do not have difficulty with comprehension but a slow reading rate or short term memory problem may cause facts to be lost.

-- that page and paragraph references are provided - that a framework of 'what to look for' has been taught, is constantly reinforced and is available as a checklist - that children can turn a question round to form the answer (eg What were the items to be found on the treasure trail?
-The items to be found on the treasure trail were .) - that the children have been taught how to use different coloured highlighter pens to identify key content - that children know how to look for key words in a text - that teacher exposition is used when necessary - that group discussion is employed - that source materials are well laid out and presented - that font or line spacing is clear and unambiguous - that print is enlarged if necessary
+- that page and paragraph references are available - that a framework of 'what to look for' has been taught, is constantly reinforced and is available as a checklist - that children can turn a question round to form the answer (eg What were the items to be found on the treasure trail?
+The items to be found on the treasure trail were .) - that the children have been taught how to use different coloured highlighter pens to identify key content - that children know how to look for key words in a text - that teacher exposition is used when necessary - that group discussion is employed - that source materials are well laid out and presented - that print is enlarged if necessary - that font or line spacing is clear and unambiguous - that bold not italics or underlining is used to highlight key text small, cramped and heavily indented if the child displays the 'white knuckle syndrome' and holds the pencil too tightly.
+It may be large, faint and spidery if the child holds the pencil too loosely.
+It may display reversals of letters and/or words if the child has orientation difficulties.
+Spacing and laterality problems may also be evident.
+Lack of writing fluency may be helped by practising writing patterns to music.
+In the later primary stages, when clear presentation of work is essential, children with dyslexia benefit greatly from the introduction of IT and the use of word processing - and they may develop - for the first time - a pride in their written work.
+The rhythm of writing automaticity that may develop when writing to music is enhanced by the clicking of the computer keys, and the movement differences between keyboarding and handwriting often make extended writing easier for children with dyslexia.
+Physical handwriting often improves as keyboarding skills develop and children are finally able to visualise how a page of writing should look.